kaisenlinux/manpages-dev/packages/mkfs.xfs.md

                           The previous version 1, which is limited to 32k log buffers and does not support stripe-aligned writes, is kept for backwards compatibility with  very  old  2.4 kernels.

+                          This option is only tunable on the deprecated V4 format.

                    sunit=value
                           This  specifies  the  alignment to be used for log writes.
 The value has to be specified in 512-byte block units.
 Use the su suboption to specify the log stripe unit size in bytes.
 Log writes will be aligned on this boundary, and rounded up to this boundary.
 This gives major improvements in performance on some config‐